How Fatherhood Changes You

 Fatherhood didn't arrive in my life with fireworks or clarity.
 It came quietly, the way most life-changing things do—wrapped in responsibility before I fully understood what it would cost me, or what it would give back.

-I didn't become a father because I felt ready.
 I became one because life trusted me with something fragile.
-Something unfinished.

-What I didn't realize at the time was that fatherhood would not simply add meaning to my life—it would rearrange it.
+What I didn't realize at the time was that fatherhood would not simply add meaning to my life.
+It would rearrange it.
 Priorities shifted.
 Time became sacred.
 Failure felt heavier, but love became louder.

 How Fatherhood Changes Your Priorities